CRSA FAQs

 On average groups are budgeting to raise around $12,000.
 Most groups have been able to source some of the required resources as donations (via donated temporary accommodation and/or household items).

-Check out the budget template in the CRISP Application Guidebook for more information about creating your group’s budget and examples from other CSGs
+Check out the budget template in the CRISP Group Preparation Guidebook or more information about creating your group’s budget and examples from other CSGs

 Can we access Deductible Gift Recipient (DGR) status for any funds we do raise?